daviderovell0/usi-lab-group/content/authors/sham/index.md

   - Grad Students
 ---

-Shamiek is a researcher of security of distributed system at the USI Swystems Lab.
-His research interests include privacy-preserving computation, trusted execution environments, and design of programming languages.
+Shamiek is a PhD student advised by Prof. Patrick Eugster at the Swystems Lab in Università della Svizzera Italiana (USI).
+His research focuses on security of distributed systems, particularly large-scale data processing applications, by providing formal end-to-end security guarantees which are ensured by having applications built using a novel security-aware programming language.